Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 verifyElementPresent   //a[2]
 ====================   ==============================   ============

 These examples illustrate the variety of ways a UI element may be tested.
 Again, locators are explained in the next section.

-*NOTE:  At the time of writing the author did not research whether elements within the HTML header, <HEAD>, are also 'testable'.*
+.. note::  At the time of writing the author did not research whether elements within the HTML header, <HEAD>, are also 'testable'.

 verifyText
 ~~~~~~~~~~

 Use _verifyText_ when both the text and it's UI element must be tested.
 VerifyText must use a locator.
-Depending on the locator used(an *xpath* or DOM locator) one can verify that specific text appears at a specific location on the page relative to other UI components on the page which contain it.
+Depending on the locator used (an *xpath* or DOM
+locator) one can verify that specific text appears at a specific location on the
+page relative to other UI components on the page which contain it.

 ==========   ===================    ===================================================================
 verifyText   //table/tr/td/div/p 	This is my text and it occurs right after the div inside the table.